Certified & Irreversible Data Destruction

 • SSDs using compression may ignore zero/one patterns, causing overwrites to have no effect on underlying flash cells.

-To achieve a verifiable and auditor-acceptable sanitisation outcome, the workflow must include:
+To achieve a verifiable and auditor-acceptable outcome, SSD processing follows a capability-led workflow:

 This multi-stage process is the foundation of TFix's SSD sanitisation workflow, ensuring GDPR-compliant, NIST 800-88r2 and NCSC Secure Sanitisation Guidance aligned, audit-ready data sanitisation for all flash-based media.